FrancoisBib/langchain-agent-3/README.md

 ## Acknowledgements

-- The **LangChain** team for the powerful abstractions.
+- The **LangChain** community for the powerful abstractions.
+- **FAISS** for efficient similarity search.
-- OpenAI for the embedding and LLM APIs.
+- OpenAI for the underlying language models.

-- The open‑source community for vector‑store implementations.
+---

+*Happy coding! 🚀*